 By attending our Centre for legal advice you agree:

-- HUB Community Legal (the Centre) will provide legal advice to you on the basis of the information that you give to the Centre's staff.
-The Centre's ability to give you useful legal advice/assistance depends on you giving the Centre's staff accurate and specific information about your issues and all relevant document.
+- HUB will provide legal advice to you on the basis of the information that you provide.
+HUB's ability to give you useful legal advice/assistance depends on you giving HUB's staff accurate and specific information about your issues and all relevant documents.

-- The Centre will keep your file and documents in secure storage for 7 years after giving you legal advice/assistance (or for a child, 7 years after your 18th birthday).
-You can request the Centre to give you a copy of your file.
-You give permission to the Centre to destroy your file and documents after 7 years.
+- HUB will keep your file and documents in secure storage for 7 years after giving you legal advice/assistance (or for a child, 7 years after your 18th birthday).
+You can request a copy of your file.
+You give permission to HUB to destroy your file and documents after 7 years.

-- The Centre will provide you with legal advice about your problem, but the responsibility for progressing your legal matter remains with you unless otherwise agreed, the Centre will not act for you as your lawyer in relation to your problem.
+- HUB will provide you with legal advice about your problem, but the responsibility for progressing your legal matter remains with you unless otherwise agreed.
+HUB will not act for you as your lawyer in relation to your problem.

-- The Centre provides the LEGAL ADVICE SERVICE as a limited service.
-The Centre may refuse or limit the extent of further advice given to you after the initial advice session.
-The extent of service that the Centre provides you will depend on the complexity of your problem, the level of demand on the Centre by other people for legal services, and your level of social disadvantage.
+- HUB provides the legal advice service as a limited service.
+HUB may refuse or limit the extent of further advice given to you after the initial advice session.
+The extent of service that HUB provides you will depend on the complexity of your problem, the level of demand on HUB by other people for legal services, and your level of social disadvantage.

-- The Centre is required by law to keep all your information strictly confidential,unless you authorize the Centre to reveal it or unless the Centre is required by law to reveal it to prevent imminent and serious harm to another person.
+- HUB is required by law to keep all your information strictly confidential, unless you authorize HUB to reveal it or unless HUB is required by law to reveal it to prevent imminent and serious harm to another person.

 We respect clients’ rights to privacy and confidentiality and comply with the Australian Privacy Principles (APPs) contained in the Commonwealth Privacy Act 1988.
 We are required by law to keep all your information strictly confidential, unless you authorise us to reveal it to others or unless we are required by law to reveal it to prevent imminent and serious harm to yourself or another person.